hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 $ terraform import aws_storagegateway_gateway.example arn:aws:storagegateway:us-east-1:123456789012:gateway/sgw-12345678
 ```

-Certain resource arguments, like `gateway_ip_address` do not have a Storage Gateway API method for reading the information after creation., either omit the argument from the Terraform configuration or use [`ignore_changes`](/docs/configuration/resources.html#ignore_changes) to hide the difference, e.g.
+Certain resource arguments, like `gateway_ip_address` do not have a Storage Gateway API method for reading the information after creation, either omit the argument from the Terraform configuration or use [`ignore_changes`](/docs/configuration/resources.html#ignore_changes) to hide the difference, e.g.

 ```hcl